 Tankless water heaters do have some potential downsides.
 These systems still require professional maintenance and they’re also more expensive to install than tank water heaters.
 Tank water heaters are more common and widely used than tankless systems, so the supply is higher.
 Whereas tankless systems are less common, which makes them more expensive to purchase and install.

 You also have to consider that only so much water can move through a tankless model at any given time.
+If you’ve noticed issues like running out of hot water frequently, a tankless system could still be a viable solution with proper configuration.
 A tank water heater can push out more water across your home at a given time because the hot water is already in the tank.
 With a tankless model, two people may not be able to shower on opposite sides of the house without both experiencing lower water pressure.

 Your Comfort Is OUR Business.
 Contact the team at Snellville Heating today to schedule an appointment for the highest quality plumbing services.